rstudio/httpuv/README.md

 A httpuv server application can serve up files on disk.
 This happens entirely within the I/O thread, so doing so will not block or be blocked by activity in the main R thread.

 To serve a path, use `staticPaths` in the app.
-This will serve the `www/` subdirectory of the current directory as the root of the web path:
+This will serve the `www/` subdirectory of the current directory (from when `startServer` is called) as the root of the web path:

 ```R
 s <- startServer("0.0.0.0", path = 5000,